TheCodingCarlson/Hangman/README.md

 * Wordnik API
 * Sound Design/Sound Effects

-###Obstacles
+### Obstacles

-Breaking up my hangman drawing into various sections that would start and stop depending on if a player guessed a wrong letter or not.
+Breaking up the hangman drawing into various sections that would start and stop depending on if a player guessed a wrong letter or not.
 Had to get creative with the plug-in.

-###Goals
+### Goals

 Add a feature where the player can see the definition of the word after the round has been completed.